timpaul/gds-marp-deck/PITCHME.md

 ## Any other benefits?

 Markdown is just plan text.
-It can be written anywhere, and it's easy to generate automatically form data.
+It can be written anywhere and it's easy to generate from data.

 For example, we could auto-generate decks from performance data, and re-use the same markdown to generate reports in other formats.